Turkey: US diplomat arrested, allegedly sold fake passport | Law-Order

 - Azerbaijan

-Turkish authorities have arrested an American diplomat working for the US Consulate in Lebanon for allegedly providing a fake passport to a Syrian national, Turkey's state-run news agency reported on Wednesday.
+Turkish authorities have arrested an American diplomat working for the U.S. Consulate in Lebanon for allegedly providing a fake passport to a Syrian man, Turkey's state-run news agency reported Wednesday.

-The Anadolu Agency said the suspect, identified by his initials DJK, was detained at Istanbul Airport on Nov 11, and was later formally arrested on suspicion of selling the forged passport to the Syrian national for $10,000.
+The Anadolu Agency said the suspect, identified by his initials D.J.K., was detained at Istanbul Airport on Nov.
+11, and was later formally arrested on suspicion of selling the forged passport for $10,000.

 The American was jailed while the Syrian was released pending possible proceedings for falsifying documents, Anadolu reported.

-The US Embassy in Ankara would not comment on the report.
-There was also no immediate comment from the US Embassy in Beirut.
+The U.S. Embassy in Ankara would not comment on the report.
+The U.S. Embassy in Beirut did not respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)